Shaping History: Biltmore’s Glass Art Legacy

 In becoming a certified Monarch Waystation, our hope is that as the monarchs’ path of migration takes them through Asheville and the mountains of Western North Carolina on their way to Mexico, we can encourage growth in their waning populations.

-Our solar panels occupy just 9 acres on the estate, but are able to support up to 20% of the estate’s energy needs.
+Our solar panels occupy several acres of the estate and support up to 20% of the estate’s energy needs.

-Our solar panels occupy just 9 acres on the estate, but are able to support up to 20% of the estate’s energy needs.
+Our solar panels occupy several acres of the estate and support up to 20% of the estate’s energy needs.

 Harnessing Solar Energy

-Along with the sustainability initiatives noted above, Biltmore has implemented a 9-acre, 1.7-megawatt solar system with 7,000 solar panels and uses advanced technology to perform, even on cloudy days.
+Along with the sustainability initiatives noted above, Biltmore has implemented a multi-acre solar panel system designed to offset a portion of the estate’s energy needs, even on cloudy days.

-These panels provide up to 20% of the estate’s energy needs.
-Sheep and chickens occasionally graze in the solar fields, keeping the land agricultural.
+These panels provide up to 20% of the estate’s energy needs when online.
+Sheep occasionally graze in the solar fields, keeping the land agricultural.

 Our cork recycling efforts are just one of the many estate initiatives led by employees on our Corporate Social Responsibility Team.